martinscheffler/qtentity/README.md

 qtentity
 ========

-An entity system based on Qt's metatype system and signal/slot communication
+A component entity system based on Qt's metatype system and signal/slot communication